mcgilldinglab/SIDISH/README.md

 ### Single cell and Bulk RNA-seq dataset preparation
 [Prepare your single-cell RNA-seq data and bulk RNA-seq with survival data to run SIDISH]

+### Running SIDISH on lung cancer dataset and visualization of results
+[Train SIDISH using lung cancer dataset and visualise your results]

+### Performing in-silico perturbation using SIDISH
+[Predict potential therapeutic targets in lung cancer]

 ## Contact
 [Yasmin Jolasun](mailto:yasmin.jolasun@mail.mcgill.ca) and [Jun Ding](mailto:jun.ding@mcgill.ca)